 Railway level crossings

 The Victorian Government has committed to removing 50 of Melbourne's level crossings (railroad crossings) within the next eight years, with at least 20 level crossings to be completed by 2018.
+Several level crossings have already been removed with many more in construction, planning and early consultation.

 Railway level crossings will be removed to relieve traffic congestion, enabling freight to be moved more efficiently across the city to ports and markets.